All-microwave leakage reduction units for quantum error correction with superconducting transmon qubits

 \section{Abstract}

 Minimizing leakage from computational states is a challenge when using many-level systems like superconducting quantum circuits as qubits.
-We realize and extend the quantum-hardware-efficient, all-microwave leakage reduction unit (LRU) for transmons in a circuit QED architecture proposed by Battistel et al. This LRU effectively reduces leakage in the second- and third-excited transmon states with up to $99\% $ efficacy in $220~\ns$, with minimum impact on the qubit subspace.
-As a first application in the context of quantum error correction, we demonstrate the ability of multiple simultaneous LRUs to reduce the error detection rate and to suppress leakage buildup within $1\%$ in data and ancilla qubits over 50 cycles of a weight-2 parity measurement.
+We realize and extend the quantum-hardware-efficient, all-microwave leakage reduction unit (LRU) for transmons in a circuit QED architecture proposed by Battistel et al. This LRU effectively reduces leakage in the second- and third-excited transmon states with up to $99\%$ efficacy in $220~\ns$, with minimum impact on the qubit subspace.
+As a first application in the context of quantum error correction, we show how multiple simultaneous LRUs can reduce the error detection rate and suppress leakage buildup within $1\%$ in data and ancilla qubits over 50 cycles of a weight-2 stabilizer measurement.